 Now that we’re well into year 2, the Airbnb Experiment continues to generate solid returns.
-With summer just about fully booked, I figured by now I have enough experience to share my top Airbnb hosting tips and answer the question: How much money can you make on Airbnb?
+With summer just about fully booked, I figured by now I have enough experience to share some of my top Airbnb hosting tips.

-Before diving into these tips, let me be clear: There’s a lot of opportunities to make money with Airbnb vacation rentals, but, you need to be willing to put in the work.
+Before diving in, let me be clear: You need to be willing to put in the work.
 And when I say “work” I mean educating yourself, and being willing and ready to put in some sweat equity!
 (Or simply find a perfect gem of a space that doesn’t need an overhaul – but what fun is THAT??)

 Our inaugural year was incredible.
 There were hardly any vacancies in the high season (June through September).
 But the highlight was hosting two-month-long stays during the low season, which boosted revenues.
 We missed out on hosting our long-term guest from Brazil this past spring, but we’re hopeful he’ll return in the late fall.